1. Female-specific and mono-allelic Xist upregulation

 3. Interplay of X-inactivation and stem cell differentiation

-X-inactivation is initiated upon the exit from the stem cell state, when the repression of Xist by pluripotency factors is released.
+X-inactivation is initiated through Xist upregulation, when cells exit the stem cell state.
 However, in turn also the process of X-inactivation modulates the differentiation process since a double dose of X-linked genes inhibits differentiation, potentially to ensure a tight coordination of X-inactivation and development.
-To shed light into the underlying mechanisms we are using CRISPR screens to search for the X-linked genes mediating the effect and we are performing a systematic comparison of the signaling and gene-regulatory networks in cells with one or two X-chromosomes using genomics and phospho-proteomics in collaboration with the Blüthgen lab at the Charite Berlin.
+To shed light into the underlying mechanisms we have identified X-linked genes mediating the effect and we are performing a systematic comparison of the signaling and gene-regulatory networks in cells with one or two X-chromosomes using genomics and phospho-proteomics.

 4. Synthetic biology approaches to dissect epigenetic regulation

 To complement our efforts towards dissecting the complex cis-regulatory landscape of Xist, we have recently started to use synthetic biology approaches to test the identified regulatory principles in isolation.
 We are developing high-throughput methods to build synthetic loci and to profile their chromatin state and transcriptional output.
 We also establish new approaches to quantitatively tune gene expression to provide exogenous control over the received input signals.